-Do you see yourself in some of these actions?
+Do you see yourself in any of these steps?

 1. They started with an objective or goal.